Incubating and Hatching Chinese Blue Breasted Quail

 BE SURE TO SPREAD GENEROUS AMOUNTS OF FOOD ON THE FLOOR OF THEIR BROODER AS WELL AS IN A SMALL FOOD DISH (plastic jar lids work well.)
 The chicks instinctively start pecking at the ground looking for food within an hours after they hatch.
 They will find it faster if it is spread on the brooder floor.
 Once they are seen eating regularly from the dish, it will no longer be necessary to spread it on the floor.

+Approximately 85% of a newly hatched chick’s weight is water.
+They drink approximately twice as much as they eat.
+For the first 3 or 4 days the water can be placed in a shallow container such as a plastic jar lid (see photo above) with marbles.
+The chicks peck at the shinny marbles and find the water… the marbles also help prevent the chicks from walking tough the water, getting wet, and taking a chill.
 By the time the chicks are 4 or 5 days old the jar lid can be replaced with a standard chick drinker which can be purchased at most feed store.
 They are generally made of red plastic and screw onto a pint or quart canning jar.